This is excerpted from Dr. Namika Sagara’s presentation at the 2016 National Medicare Supplement Sales Summit in Kansas City, MO.

 - Have $100,000 savings

-After reading the stories about them, you will select the one who you think made the better choice.
+After reading the stories about them, you will select the one whom you think made the better choice.

-Mr. Red invests $100,000 in an account which earns $650 each month for as long as he lives.
+Mr. Red invests $100,000 in an account that earns $650 each month for as long as he lives.
 When he dies, the earnings will stop and his investment will be worth nothing.

 In the example above, using investment terminology, Mr. Red represents an annuity, and Mr. Gray represents a savings account.
-21% of participants chose Mr. Red in this scenario.
+Twenty-one percent of participants chose Mr. Red in this scenario.

 Mr. Red can spend $650 each month for as long as he lives, in addition to Social Security.
 When he dies there will be no more payments.